by Cat, Sept 2007 (photo, right, from The Paupered Chef (3))

 - 1 package for half recipe (2 servings of 2½ sausages each)

-- Prep sausages: Place sausages in a cast iron skillet.
-Puncture sausages in several places with the tines of a fork.
+- Prep sausages (and broth): Puncture sausages in several places with the tines of a fork, then place in a cast iron skillet.
 Scatter bacon pieces around the sausages in the skillet.
 Add filtered water to cover; bring to a boil over medium high heat.
 Cover, reduce heat to simmer, and cook 10-15 minutes, until slightly tender.

 - Meanwhile, prepare veggies: Wash potatoes and cut each into 4 or 6 wedges (Do not peel).
 If you can find small red potatoes (about the size of a half dollar), you can leave them whole, or cut in half.

-- Remove papery peel from onions, cutting off root end.
-Cut onions in half lengthwise, and then cut each half cross-wise into ½ inch slices.
-OR if using leeks, use white and barely-green part, cut into ½” slices crosswise; if leek is large, cut it in half lengthwise before cutting into slices crosswise..
+- Leeks: use white and barely-green part, cut into ½″ slices crosswise; if leek is large, cut it in half lengthwise before cutting into slices crosswise..

 - Oven braise: Preheat oven to 350°F.